SendbotSoftware/HangboardApp/README.md

 2. Navigate into HangboardApp project
 3. Get latest node_modules (<code>npm update</code> OR <code>sudo npm update</code>)

-## Starting up the node server
+## The various ways of starting up a server
-There are three ways to go about achieving this:
 1. <code>DEBUG=HangboardApp ./bin/www</code> [this will fire up the server on <b>port 3000</b>.
 The server will need to be restarted when any code is changed.]
 2. <code>nodemon ./bin/www</code> [this will fire up the server on <b>port 3000</b> and auto-refresh the server when code changes are made]
 3. <code>node-debug ./bin/www</code> [this will allow node server code to be debugged in the separate browser tab that gets spawned]